5 Keys to Effective Texas Medical Board Investigation Defense

 Oberheiden P.C.

-As a licensed physician in Texas, facing a Texas Medical Board (TMB) investigation can entail significant risks.
+As a licensed physician in Texas, facing a Texas Medical Board (TMB) investigation can present significant risks.
 Depending on the allegations underlying the investigation, your medical license could be in jeopardy—and you could be at risk for other legal consequences as well.

-“The Texas Medical Board aggressively targets physicians who have been accused of failing to fulfill their professional or ethical responsibilities.
+“The Texas Medical Board aggressively targets physicians who have been accused of failing to fulfill their professional and ethical responsibilities.
 To avoid unnecessary consequences, targeted physicians must take a strategic, proactive, and unrelenting approach to their defense.” – Dr. Nick Oberheiden, Founder and TMB Investigation Lawyer at Oberheiden P.C.

 When facing TMB investigations, Texas physicians need to make informed decisions based on the advice of counsel.
 Here are five more keys to executing an effective Texas Medical Board investigation defense:

-1. Why is the TMB Investigating You?
+1. Understanding Why the TMB Investigating

 As soon as possible, licensed physicians targeted in TMB investigations should seek to discern why they are being targeted.
 This involves answering three distinct questions: